antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/finding-alignment-in-large-software-teams.md

 Here are some things that I've seen help ease this process:

 - **Find a Common Language**: terms like  "scalable" mean different things for the 20 year veteran who writes compilers for fun versus the junior engineer who just graduated.
 And it's not a given who's right...
-- **Align on Fundamentals**: You can't discuss multi region deployments in a room where people don't agree on the difference between a unit test and an integration test.
+- **Align on Fundamentals**: you can't discuss multi region deployments in a room where people don't agree on the difference between a unit test and an integration test.
-- **Include Everyone in Discussions**: Remember the accountability thing?
+- **Include Everyone in Discussions**: remember the accountability thing?
-- **Define Your Assumptions**: Building software is hard.
+- **Define Your Assumptions**: building software is hard.
 You design with failure in mind.
 But you need to stop somewhere.
-Find **reasonable** assumptions depending on your requirements which help you avoid the "but what if X fails?" loop. [^2]
+Find **reasonable** assumptions depending on your requirements which help you avoid the "but what if X fails?" loop. [^3]
-- **Repeat Yourself**: If you feel misunderstood, you're probably right.
+- **Repeat Yourself**: if you feel misunderstood, you're probably right.
 Simplify your message.
 Speaking aloud often highlights reasoning issues.
-- **Encourage Repetition**: If you're not getting something, changes are others aren't either.
+- **"No stupid questions"**: if you're not following along, changes are others aren't either.

 ## It gets better with time